-These standout shrubs are available in just about every colour.
-Groups of mature rhododendrons look truly spectacular when they come into bloom in April and May.
+These standout shrubs are available in a huge range of colours.
+Groups of mature rhododendrons look spectacular when they come into bloom in April and May.

 An attractive shrub with interesting crinkled-looking leaves and panicles of flowers arranged in loose layers.
-Cultivars to grow include ‘Mariesii’, which has distinctly veined leaves.
-Watch out for viburnum beetle.
+Cultivars to grow include Viburnum plicatum ‘Mariesii’, which has distinctly veined leaves.

 Calycanthus ‘Hartlage Wine’

-Also known as Carolina allspice, calycanthus have stunning flowers that are almost a cross between magnolia and water lily blooms.
-‘Hartlage Wine’ has deep burgundy flowers and cinnamon-scented foliage.
+Also known as Carolina allspice, Calycanthus have stunning flowers that look like a cross between magnolia and water lily blooms.
+Calycanthus ‘Hartlage Wine’ has deep burgundy flowers and cinnamon-scented foliage.

 Shrubs to prune in spring